hyperledger/fabric/docs/source/raft_bft_migration.md

 After the configuration update from the previous step has been completed on each channel, restart the ordering service nodes.
 They should restart as `BFT` nodes, form a cluster per channel, and elect a leader on each channel.

-The log output which proves that a BFT cluster is configured is: ```SmartBFT-v3 is now servicing chain testchannel channel=channel-name```
+The log output which proves that a BFT cluster is configured is: ```SmartBFT-v3 is now servicing chain channel=channel-name```

-After restart process finished, make sure to validate that a leader has been elected on each channel by inspecting the node logs.
+After the restart process had finished, make sure to validate that a leader has been elected on each channel by inspecting the node logs.
 This will confirm that the process has been completed successfully.

 When the followers see the leader, the log will show, for each channel: